Soapstone: Celebrating Women Writers

 Soapstone provides grants to support ad hoc events and short-term study groups that introduce or offer the opportunity to delve into the work of women writers.
 All events and study groups are open to the public.
 Events are free of charge; there is a small fee for study groups, with scholarships available.

 Small Grants to Support Events and Study Groups

 The application process is simple and the time between applying and notification short.

 Upcoming study groups:

-The fee is $60; scholarship are available.
+The fee for either one is $60; scholarships are available.
 The group is limited to 15.
-To register, send an email to firstname.lastname@example.org, and a check made out to Soapstone, 622 SE 29th Avenue, Portland, OR 97214.
+To register, send an email to email@example.com, and a check made out to Soapstone, 622 SE 29th Avenue, Portland, OR 97214.

 To be notified about these programs and those of many other literary organizations, sign up for our community email announcements that come out every other week with information about readings, workshops and opportunities for readers and writers in Oregon and Southwest Washington.